ihucos/rki-covid19-data/README.md

 # rki-covid19-data

-The [Robert Koch-Institut](https://www.rki.de/) (rki) maintains a [dashboard](https://experience.arcgis.com/experience/478220a4c454480e823b17327b2bf1d4) with the development of covid19 in germany.
+The [Robert Koch-Institut](https://www.rki.de/) (rki) maintains a [dashboard](https://experience.arcgis.com/experience/478220a4c454480e823b17327b2bf1d4) with the development of verified covid19 infections in germany.
 That dashboard provides an (undocumented?)
 [API](https://services7.arcgis.com/mOBPykOjAyBO2ZKk/arcgis/rest/services/RKI_COVID19/FeatureServer/0/query).
 This repository uses that API to dump all data from the table `RKI_COVID19` into a csv file that could fit your use case better than the somewhat raw API.

 ## Daily [Releases](https://github.com/ihucos/covid19-data/releases)